Fitness Asphalt Green

 Hamstring Curls

-Hamstring curls are a great way to balance the muscles that you work when you’re doing leg extensions.
+Hamstring curls are a great way to balance the quadricep workout you get from performing leg extensions.
 This exercise is also good for people with sedentary jobs who don’t get a lot of walking in.
 Even pro cyclists can benefit from using this machine, since biking works the quads so heavily and doesn’t do as much for the hamstrings.

 With hamstring curls, you’re essentially doing the opposite motion to leg extensions.
 You’re exerting force by bending and pulling with your legs instead of pushing with them.
 Choose the weight in the same way as you did with your leg extensions.
 Start low, and you might want to consider going even lower.
 Your hamstrings aren’t as powerful as your quads.